 In the civil complaint filed Wednesday in Superior Court, the accuser says Spacey bought him “multiple alcoholic beverages” at the Nantucket bar then forcibly touched and fondled his genitals – the same allegations he makes in the criminal case.

 The suit accuses Spacey of explicit sexual behavior and infliction of mental distress, and demands judgment in an amount to be determined by a jury, including costs, interests and attorney fees.

 CNN is not naming the accuser because he is an alleged sexual assault victim.

 The civil suit caps an eventful month in the criminal case.

-A Nantucket judge ordered the three of them to turn over the phone so defense experts could examine it.
-Spacey’s lawyers have said that evidence that could exonerate the 59-year-old actor was deleted from the phone before it was turned over to prosecutors.
+A Nantucket, Massachusetts judge ordered the three of them to turn the phone over so defense experts could examine it.

 Evidence was deleted, defense lawyer says

 During the alleged assault, the accuser sent text messages to his girlfriend from the phone, including a short video.

 Prosecutors told Judge Thomas Barrett last month they obtained a copy of data from the phone, but the device was then returned.

 A CD containing the files obtained from the phone was given to defense attorneys, but they say that was not sufficient.